mattjhayes/amle/README.rst

   approach to configuring algorithm parameters (TBD)
 * Visibility.
 Make it easy to understand how experiments are running / ran (TBD)

+Documentation may one day be available on `Read the Docs <automated-machine-learning-environment-amle.readthedocs.io/>`_